Ron Widby

 George Ronald Widby (March 9, 1945 – December 23, 2020) was an American professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys and Green Bay Packers.
 He also was a member of the New Orleans Buccaneers of the American Basketball Association (ABA).
 He played college football and basketball for the Tennessee Volunteers, earning conference player of the year honors in basketball in the Southeastern Conference (SEC) in 1967.

-Early years
+Early life

 Widby attended Fulton High School, where he was a multi-sport athlete.
 He played quarterback in football.
 From his childhood in Knoxville, Widby showed tremendous athletic promise.
 One retired Knoxville sportswriter, Marvin West, recalled for a 2011 story on Widby that "he was good for his age.
 Every step of the way in his career, he was smooth for his age."
 Widby himself would recall, "I grew up with the idea I was going to win a scholarship to the University of Tennessee."

 He did just that, signing with Tennessee after starring as a quarterback, safety, and punter at Fulton High School in Knoxville.
 However, near the end of his senior football season at Fulton, he broke his arm and shoulder.
 Widby recovered well enough to have a strong senior basketball season.